jordan52/trickykegstands/src/site/checklist.md

 ##Using pandoc
 * Install it... dmg package, or available in distros apt-get, etc.
+* if you are using a mac and plan to use latex or tex or generate a PDF, go [here](http://www.tug.org/mactex/morepackages.html) and download basictex. install it. open a command line and run sudo tlmgr update --self then run sudo tlmgr install dvipng (that's more for getting anki2 to run properly!) then you'll be all set for generating pdfs.
 * Make a file, then run pandoc -s FILENAME -o file.html

 ##Using pandoc to convert trickykegstands to markdown then markdown to a finished site (full circle)